 - Features for Windows.
 A good password manager should offer useful extra features that would help you stay safe online.
 Luckily, the Windows versions of password managers are usually the most feature-rich of the bunch.

 - Import and export.
-The process of importing and exporting passwords should be an easy one in case you decide to switch password managers.
+The process of importing and exporting should be an easy one in case you decide to switch password managers.

 - Price.
 Even though your security is priceless, it's still nice to find an inexpensive quality service.
 That's why we look for tools that don't cost more than they are actually worth.